 Not only is a business plan essential to you strategically, it’s also necessary for the financial side of things.
 For example, your business plan will outline any initial start-up costs you’ll need to cover.
 If you’re planning on getting a loan or funding for your business, your business plan will be implemental not only in getting approval but in securing the amount of funds you need.

 You can also project and plan for future costs you might encounter, which is why your business plan should develop and grow with you.
-You might find yourself getting more orders than you can handle on your own and decide to bring in an assistant to help.
+You might find yourself getting more orders than you can handle on your own and decide to bring in an assistant to help – a common early lesson in how to start a creative business.
 You should adjust your business plan to accommodate this new cost and take the time to plan what it looks like if you continue to grow at this rate.

 A good accountant is the best business coach